xsuite/xfields/docs/installation.rst

 ============

-The package can be cloned from GitHum and installed with pip:
+The package can be cloned from GitHub and installed with pip:

 .. code-block:: bash